Hamish-Leahy/linux/Documentation/PCI/acpi-info.rst

 ACPI considerations for PCI host bridges
 ========================================

+This document has not been adapted in this fork of Hamish Leahy's Version Of Linux

 The general rule is that the ACPI namespace should describe everything the OS might use unless there's another way for the OS to find it [1, 2].